codefresh-io/docs.codefresh.io/_posts/2024-02-28-feb-release-notes.md

 ### Pipelines: Blobless Git clone

-Here's an enhancement which contributes to workflow optimization.
-A new field for our `git_clone` step: the `exclude_blob` field.
+Here's another enhancement which contributes to workflow optimization.
+We have a new field for our `git_clone` step: the `exclude_blob` field.

-Filter out blob files from the Git repository to further streamline your development process - fewer unnecessary files to clone and faster cloning times!
+Further streamline your development process by filtering out blob files from the Git repository - fewer unnecessary files to clone and faster cloning times!
 Simply set `exclude_blob` to `true`.
-To always include blob files, simply retain the default value of `false`.
+To always include blob files, you can retain the default value of `false`.

 ### GitOps: Argo CD application enhancements